tweedegolf/storage-abstraction/README.md

   projectId: 'id-of-your-project',
   keyFilename: 'path/to/json/key-file',
 }
-const s1 = new Storage(config);
+// creates wrapper with `switchStorage` function const s1 = new Storage(config);

-// or directly:
-const s2 = new StorageGoogleCloud(config);
+// creates an instance directly: const s2 = new StorageGoogleCloud(config);
 ```
 Note that `s1` and `s2` are not the same; the `s1` instance has a private member `storage` that is an instance of `StorageGoogleCloud`.

-More functional classes can be added for different storage types, note however that there are many storage vendors that keep their API compliant with Amazon S3.
+More functional classes can be added for different storage types, note however that there are many cloud storage providers that keep their API compliant with Amazon S3, for instance [Wasabi](https://wasabi.com/).

 ## Tests